 “Songs from the Society of Jewish Folk Music,” Zoe Lang.
 In 1912, the Russian-based Society of Jewish Folk Music published a collection of songs “suitable for the home and school” (Lider-zamelbukh far der Yidisher shul un familie).
 The collection features liturgical music, arrangements of classical music (by Jewish and non-Jewish composers), and folk songs collected from the Pale of Settlement by members of the Society.
 This session will provide an overview of this anthology and feature performances of selected works from it.

 “Enrich, Educate, Entertain: Why Watch Films with Jewish Content?”
 Barbara Merson.
-This presentation will explore the range of films with Jewish material and how diverse audiences connect to them.
-Presentation will include film clips and discussion.
+This presentation by the director of the Maine Jewish Film Festival will explore the range of films with Jewish material and how diverse audiences connect to them.
+The presentation will include film clips and discussion.

 “A Good Shiva: A Conversation Across Professions,” Rabbi Carolyn Braun, Heidi Weiss, Jean Berman.
 A rabbi, a social worker, and a lay leader of a national chevra kadisha organization in conversation about what, perversely, makes for a “good” shiva.

 “Bread from the Earth,” Eli Rogosa.
 Join us to renew the meaning of “bread from the earth” that is holy to the Jewish people, and explore forgotten teachings on blessings, seeds, and farming of Ancient Israel, and in Seder Zarim, the first book of the Mishnah.
 Learn how to plant, tend, harvest, and bake with ancient Israeli wheat, and how to establish a garden and seed-saving program at your synagogue or school.
 Participants will receive ancient Israeli seeds, collected by Eli for the Israel Plant Gene Bank, to restore in your own garden sanctuary.